-Mold Remediation and Removal Specialists Serving Santa Cruz County and Santa Clara County
+Mold Remediation, Mold Damage, Mold Restoration and Removal Specialists Serving Santa Cruz County and Santa Clara County

 Molds produce tiny microscopic spores that waft through the indoor and outdoor air continuously.
 What this means is that mold can be found both in your home and outside.
 But, generally speaking, the indoor air quality (mold spore count) should be measurably lower than, but similar (in type) to that of the outdoor air.